 Note: Before you add a chain, ensure your organization sets up the connections required to enable commands with its data sources.

-To run specific commands serially—one after the other, with each waiting for the previous command to finish—or simultaneously in parallel, you can group them together.
+To run specific commands serially—one after the other, with each waiting for the previous command to finish—or simultaneously in parallel, or to have a chain fail if one command of several fails, group them together.

 - In the chain, select the command to perform: